 One prolific cause of shedding in dogs is allergies.
 Your dog could be allergic to anything from household cleaning products to their shampoo or pest bites.
 There is also a good chance the shedding could be as a result of an allergy to food.
 It could be as innocent as adding the odd raw egg to their diet, or it could be one specific ingredient in their kibble.

 The good thing about allergies is that you can take actionable steps to prevent them from affecting your dog.
 To rule out any food allergies you need to isolate the culprit.
-Slowly remove each ingredient you suspect, giving enough time to see if it makes any difference to your dog's coat.
+Consult your vet about a food elimination trial.
+This involves slowly removing each ingredient you suspect, giving enough time to see if it makes any difference to your dog's coat.
 If you can successfully identify the food culprit, then you can ensure your dog avoids it, making it an extremely effective, long-term solution.

 Ensuring your dog has a well-rounded diet will help tackle the negative effects of a food allergy.
 Remove any starchy foods like rice and pasta.
-This will see to it your dog only consumes foods with the vitamins and nutrients he needs to maintain strength and consistency in their coat.
-However, this will be somewhat effective only whilst you keep up the dietary change.
+This will ensure your dog only consumes food with the vitamins and nutrients they need to maintain strength and consistency in their coat.
+However, this will be somewhat effective only while you keep up the dietary change.

 Preventing shedding in your dog brings with it only a host of benefits.
 The first and most obvious benefit is that you won’t have to constantly sweep, hoover, and clean every surface they touch.
-Preventing them excessively shedding on every item of furniture will also limit the smell they leave around the house.
+Preventing your pooch from excessively shedding on every item of furniture will also limit the smell they leave around the house.

-While it will mainly save you time and effort, it may also save your dog considerable discomfort if they are suffering with an allergic reaction to something that is causing excessive shedding.
+While it will mainly save you time and effort, learning the cause of the hair loss may also save your dog considerable discomfort if they are suffering with an allergic reaction to something that is causing excessive shedding.
 In addition, it will keep your dog looking youthful and healthier for longer.